Cloud of steroids hovers above Hall of Fame voting

 The election of former Commissioner Bud Selig by a veterans committee in November impacted the decisions of some because he presided over the era.
 Bruce Miles of the Daily Herald in suburban Chicago also voted for the pair for the first time.

-''I was hoping that Bonds and Clemens maybe would speak up a little more, talk about what they had done, why they had done it, their feelings on the integrity of the game, their feelings on the Hall of Fame,'' Miles said Tuesday. ''With the veterans committee electing Bud Selig to the Hall of Fame, I thought it was high time that the standouts from the so-called Steroid Era should join him up on the stage this July.''
+''I was hoping that Bonds and Clemens maybe would speak up a little more, talk about what they had done, why they had done it, their feelings on the integrity of the game, their feelings on the Hall of Fame,'' Miles said. ''With the veterans committee electing Bud Selig to the Hall of Fame, I thought it was high time that the standouts from the so-called Steroid Era should join him up on the stage this July.''

 Bonds was indicted on charges he lied to a grand jury in 2003 when he denied using PEDs but a jury failed to reach a verdict on three counts he made false statements and convicted him on one obstruction of justice count, finding he gave an evasive answer.
 The conviction was overturned appeal in 2015.